 1955: American music magazine Billboard reported that, for the first time since their introduction in 1949, 45 rpm singles were outselling the old, standard 78 rpm discs.

 1965: Guitarist Jimmy Page’s only solo single, “She Just Satisfies” backed with “Keep Moving,” was released by Fontana Records.
 Page plays all instruments on the recording except for the drums, which are played by fellow session musician Bobby Graham.
 Page had been encouraged to put out a record of his own by his then-girlfriend, singer-songwriter Jackie DeShannon.
 He went on to join the Yardbirds later that year and in 1968, became a founding-member of Led Zeppelin.

 1965: “The Last Time” by the Rolling Stones, the first single written by Mick Jagger and Keith Richards, was released in UK.
 Recorded at RCA Studios in Hollywood in January, it became the band’s third record to reach #1 on the UK chart, spending three weeks at the top in March and early April.
 The same day, the Rolling Stones appeared on British television show Ready Steady Go! performing the new song.
 The single was released in the US two weeks later.
 The song’s refrain closely resembles that of “This May Be the Last Time,” a song recorded in 1958 by The Staple Singers.

 1966: Nancy Sinatra had her first #1 on the Billboard Hot 100 with “These Boots Are Made For Walkin’”

-1966: Slim Harpo went to #1 on the Billboard R&B chart with his biggest hit, “Baby Scratch My Back.”
+1966: Blues musician Slim Harpo achieved his only #1 on the Billboard R&B chart with “Baby Scratch My Back.”
 It was also his biggest success on the Hot 100 pop chart, where it reached #16.

 1966: “Get Ready” by The Temptation entered the Billboard Hot 100 chart.
 The record peaked at #29 on the pop chart but reached #1 on R&B chart by the end of April.